MEET YOUR {OUTSTANDING} MAKER, BRANCH CREEK HONEY

 Reflecting on Branch Creek’s success in the Outstanding New Zealand Food Producer awards, Jessica says it felt incredible to be recognised by the food community, particularly for the recognition her story received.
 “It was so cool to be recognised, and I scored highly on the brand story which was special, grandad was really proud of that as well”.

-To learn more or order Outstanding award-winning honey directly from Branch Creek visit their website.
+To learn more or order Outstanding Champion honey directly from Branch Creek visit the website.